 Short Essay:

-Show students TVA Currents of Change Renewable Energy Video and ask them to write a short essay about why renewable energy sources are so important to Tennessee’s economy.
+Show students the TVA Currents of Change Renewable Energy Video and ask them to write a short essay about why renewable energy sources are so important to Tennessee’s economy.

 Debate: